gtumedei/irs-project/docs/report.md

 #### Implementation

 Our obstacle avoidance algorithm is based on two different behaviors: wander and obstacle avoidance.
 The program uses the following constants:
-- `HIGH_DISTANCE`: distance beyond which the robot remains in wander mode
+- `AVOID_DISTANCE`: distance beyond which the robot remains in wander mode
-- `LOW_DISTANCE`: distance within which the robot changes direction to avoid the obstacle And the following global variables:
+- `CRITICAL_DISTANCE`: distance within which the robot changes direction to avoid the obstacle
+- `TURN_DELAY`: minimum time (ms) that must elapse between turns And the following global variables:
 - `distance`: current distance detected by the ultrasonic sensor
 - `avoiding`: boolean set to true if the robot is in obstacle avoidance mode